Thomas FitzGerald, 7th Earl of Desmond: Downfall and death

 Desmond's death shocked the nation: "slain by the swords of the wicked, or may I say a martyr" wrote one chronicler.
 Some accounts claim that Tiptoft also murdered two of Desmond's young sons, who were attending school in Drogheda.

 The Munster Geraldines invaded the Pale.
 Not wishing to see a similar uprising in Leinster, Edward revoked the attainder against both Kildare and Desmond.
 Although Desmond's heir was allowed to succeed to his father's lands and title, relations between the Crown and the Desmonds were strained for decades.

 The precise cause of his downfall remains something of a mystery.
 There were vague rumours that he was involved in a plot against Tiptoft, who was certainly not a man to give his enemies the benefit of the doubt, and even vaguer rumours that Desmond might be planning to become King of Ireland.
 Apart from Tiptoft, he had another powerful enemy in William Sherwood, Bishop of Meath, a man as ruthless as Tiptoft himself, who was believed by many to have poisoned Tiptoft's mind against Desmond.
 Later accounts suggested that Edward IV's Queen, Elizabeth Woodville, was the prime mover, having taken offence at some tactless remarks of Desmond, which drew attention to her obscure birth, a subject on which she was understandably sensitive, as her husband had been ridiculed for marrying one who was "not the daughter of a Duke or earl".
 The Queen was undoubtedly a formidable enemy: her husband's biographer describes her as a woman who was cold and calculating by nature, "quick to take offence and reluctant to forgive" but there is no contemporary evidence of any quarrel between her and Desmond.
 One account claims that the Queen was jealous of Desmond's influence over her husband.

 Reputation

 Desmond has been praised by modern historians as a versatile and attractive figure.
 He was handsome, affable, hospitable and learned: "a Renaissance magnate with an Irish tinge".

 Marriage and issue

-On 22 August 1455, Thomas married Ellice de Barry, daughter of William Barry, 8th Baron Barry, and Ellen de la Roche, and they had issue seven sons and two daughters:
+On 22 August 1455, Thomas married Ellice de Barry, daughter of William Barry, 8th Baron Barry, and Ellen de la Roche, and they had seven sons and two daughters: